Minijump/Squirrel/README.md

 * Odoo module; ease imports ?
 * Git/Github integration
 * integrated llm / Connection with online ones (+ crewAI?)
+* df explorer for vs code?
+Not much in common with squirrel?
 * ...